Key Takeaways

 My Experience: The Real Test (Oily Skin + Humidity + Makeup)

-My skin is oily, and I live in a high-humidity climate.
-That means two things can be true at the same time: I can look shiny, but my skin can still feel tight or dehydrated.
+My skin is oily and I live in a high-humidity climate.
+Two things can be true at the same time: I can look shiny, but my skin can still feel tight or dehydrated.
+That's the problem this moisturizer actually solves for me.

 The main reason I keep reaching for it: makeup looks better

-If I apply a thin layer of this before makeup, my base looks smoother and more "skin-like."
+A thin layer before makeup makes my base look smoother and more skin-like.
 It helps with that annoying thing where foundation clings to tiny dry patches you didn't even know you had.

-The finish isn't greasy, so my foundation doesn't slide around.
+The finish isn't greasy, so foundation doesn't slide.
 It's more like everything blends easier and stays looking fresh longer.

 Not sticky (this matters more than people admit)

-Gel moisturizers can go one of two ways: refreshing… or tacky.
+Gel moisturizers can go one of two ways: refreshing or tacky.
 This one is not sticky on my skin.
-After it settles, I can go straight into sunscreen without feeling like I'm layering glue.
+After it settles, I can go straight into sunscreen without feeling like I'm layering glue underneath it.

 Actually moisturizing (even though it feels light)

 It hydrates without that heavy "cream mask" feeling.
-My cheeks feel comfortable, and my T-zone doesn't immediately turn into an oil slick.
-For daytime, especially, it's the right kind of moisture.
+My cheeks feel comfortable and my T-zone doesn't immediately turn into an oil slick.
+For daytime use in heat, it's the right amount of moisture.

 Maddie holding Laneige Water Bank Blue Hyaluronic Gel Cream